 The trip started on November 7th at about 1:30 in Bozeman, Montana.
 From Bozeman I flew to Minneapolis via Delta Airlines and had a couple hour layover.
 While at the airport I picked up a couple books on Costa Rica to learn more about the country and trip recommendations.
 I also picked up a pocket handbook with Spanish phrases to help brush up on my Spanish speaking skills.

 From Minneapolis I departed to Atlanta, Georgia.
-The flight got in about 11:00pm and the last leg of the trip wasn’t until 9:45 the next morning.
+The flight got in about 11:00pm and the last leg of the trip wasn't until 9:45 the next morning.
 Instead of going through the hassle of going to a hotel and then having to come through security early in the morning I opted to stay at the airport.
 The Atlanta Airport has a company named Minute Suites that provides sleeping rooms for up to 7 hours.
 The rooms were about 10 feet by 10 feet and had air conditioning, internet access, a tv/computer, and a daybed.
 They are a bit expensive at $130 for 7 hours, but the cost was well worth it for me to have a quiet place to get some rest before the big adventure.
+They're certainly not as spacious and comfortable as the Holiday Inn Express Atlanta Downtown hotel but it was ok for the 7 hours.

 I departed from Atlanta at 9:45am.
-The trip to San Jose, Costa Rica was only about 4 hours and I flew on Delta Airlines.
+The trip to craigslist san jose, Costa Rica was only about 4 hours and I flew on Delta Airlines.
 I always fly Delta because I do my rewards program using the Delta American Express Gold Credit Card.
 With the card I get a free checked bag for every flight and earn miles.
-I always bump up to their economy comfort seating because it isn’t that much more expensive then normal economy and you get more legroom.
+I always bump up to their economy comfort seating because it isn't that much more expensive then normal economy and you get more legroom.
 You also get free booze on international trips!
 Here is a photo of the water we flew over on the way to Costa Rica.
 It was beautiful!

 I got to San Jose, went through customs, and then got some cash (Colones) for spending money.
 Once outside, I was greeted by the Under 30 Experiences crew and 16 new friends that I would be getting to spend the next 5 days with.